 Breww recipe files allow you to share recipes between Breww accounts or edit recipe definitions outside of Breww using any text editor.
-The files use the YAML format (.breww-recipe.yaml) and contain a complete description of a recipe's stages, actions, reporting tags, and calculated fields.
+The files use the YAML format (.breww-recipe.yaml) and contain a complete description of a recipe's stages, actions, input variables, and calculated variables.

 This is particularly useful for: